 What to Expect

-This trail begins by winding along McKittrick Canyon and McKittrick Creek, with some small stream crossings.
+This major hike trail may take more than a couple hours.
+It begins by winding along McKittrick Canyon and McKittrick Creek, with some small stream crossings.
 It is a relatively flat hike initially.
 As you follow along the creek, keep an eye out for the Pratt Cabin.
 It is a historic stone cabin built in the 1930s.

 The trail then proceeds into a portion of piney forest, before arriving at the magical and mysterious “Grotto” formation!
 This stunning limestone cave is filled with fascinating stalagmites and stalactites!